Rabia23/Sentimeter-Mcdonalds/README.md

 2. Dont use tabs
 3. We use *2 space indentation* for coding html
 4. Semicolon after each line of code

+## Unit Testing

+We believe that unit testing is an integral part of the Javascript code and we motivate developers to write unit tests of their awesome Javascript code.
+We are using

+1. Jasmine as the unit testing framework
+2. Karma to run the tests
+3. Instanbul to generate reports for code test coverage

 ## Git